Last updated: 28/04/2014

-Lawyers who are registered as "advocates" should comply with the rules of a bar association of which they are members of as well as the rules of the Federal Chamber of Advocates of the Russian Federation (the "Federal Chamber of Advocates").
+Lawyers who are registered as advocates must comply with the rules of the bar association of which they are a member, as well as the rules of the Federal Chamber of Advocates of the Russian Federation (the "Federal Chamber of Advocates").

-The Federal Chamber of Advocates has issued a number of guidelines which apply to advocates only, for example, the following:
+The Federal Chamber of Advocates has issued a number of guidelines which apply to advocates, for example:

 IS THE LAW SOCIETY/BAR ASSOCIATION INVOLVED IN SUPERVISING OR ENFORCING COMPLIANCE WITH ANTI-MONEY LAUNDERING REGULATIONS?

 No. Members of the legal profession do not have a duty to supervise or enforce anti-money laundering regulations.

 DESCRIBE CLIENT DUE DILIGENCE REQUIREMENTS, INCLUDING WHEN IT MUST BE UNDERTAKEN BY LAWYERS.

 Lawyers must undertake due diligence measures when participating in or carrying out on behalf of a client, the following transactions: